silicon-vlsi/LaunchLab-Freshers-Training-2ed/README.md

-# LaunchLab-Freshers-Training-2ed
+# LaunchLab Freshers Training _2ed 2025_

+This is the material for training new hires for various VLSI domain including desgin, layout, characterization, and PDK.
-This repository contains all the materials related to the basic MOSFET theory, CMOS technology, circuit and layout design, and basic PDK design.
+The material covers linear circuit theory, semiconductor devices, MOSFET theory, CMOS technology, and CMOS design.